 The pair admit that they first went to Belfast School of Art to get closer to music: “in retrospect, I think we used art school as a way to develop and incorporate sound / musical ideas into our practice, because it's always been about the music.
-We definitely had a strong interest in visual art too, but music interested us the most."
+We definitely had a strong interest in visual art, but music interested us the most."

 Over a decade ago, they moved to New York, where they’ve been resident ever since, somehow forging careers in the art world, while simultaneously managing to amass this vast catalogue of material in, quite frankly, the most unorthodox way imaginable (possibly contributing to the idiosyncrasies of their songwriting).
-“We make melodies using alternative ways, but we also dabble in software” explains Georgina, “in the beginning, we created melodies by using our own vocals over some of our favorite music.
+“We make melodies using alternative ways, but we also dabble in software” explains Georgina, “in the beginning, we created melodies by using our own vocals over some of our favourite music.
 Our first apartment in the East Village, was located above a bar and our back room was situated directly above the DJ booth.
 This is going to sound ridiculous, but it’s true, we started making melodies over the bass of the tracks coming through the floor from the bar below.”
 From that, a process of layering vocals, however obscure, was how the band started to formulate songs.

-Thankfully, via a mutual friend, the film-maker Seamus Harahan, Song Sung managed to get a connection to David Holmes.
-“Seamus was working with David on a project and sent us a track to work on, so we pulled something together fairly quickly and sent it back,” says Una.
+Via a mutual friend, the filmmaker Seamus Harahan, Song Sung got a connection to David Holmes.
+“At the time, Seamus was working with David on a collaborative project – in an effort to exchange work, he sent us a track to work on, so we pulled something together fairly quickly and sent it back,” says Una.
 'David loved it', so Georgina got his contact details from a mutual friend in New York.
 "I sent David an email,” continues Georgina, "and suggested meeting to talk about music, even though an album wasn’t even really on our agenda.
 David got in touch and we arranged to meet later in the year.”